-☐ Indicate additional BMP's to be used when project boundary is within 50 feet of water of the state including but not limited to compost berms, compost blankets, compost socks, two parallel rows of sediment fence.
+Indicate additional BMP's to be used when project boundary including but not limited to compost berms, compost blanket sediment fence.
 Location of all ESC measures including but not limited to: in channels, settling ponds, etc. nlet protection, temporary diversion Legend of ESC Plan BMP elements.
-Element distribution can be assigned symbolically or alpha/numerically. ☐ Site and phase specific ESC construction notes and site and prules phase specific ESC BMP implementation MARION COUNTY PUBLIC WORKS ESC PLAN CHECK LIST DETAILS SHE ET ☐ Details for all proposed BMPs and installation techniques General ESC Plan notes.
+Element distribution car alpha/numerically. n be assigned symbolically or ☐ Site and phase specific ESC construction notes and site and prules phase specific ESC BMP implementation MARION COUNTY PUBLIC WORKS ESC PLAN CHECK LIST DETAILS SHE ET ☐ Details for all proposed BMPs and installation techniques General ESC Plan notes.
 Refer to Clean Water Services ESC planning and design manual for guidance on design criteria. ☐ Notes pertaining to Non-Structural BMPs, if applicable, with descriptions and method of use Prior to submittal, check that all the following are included: ☐ Appropriate BMPs have been used One set of approvable plans Copy of this checklist ESC Plan Designed by: Date : Checklist Completed/Verified by: Date :